Managed WordPress for Today’s Web Developers

 Cancellation and Refund

-If you chose monthly billing your subscription will remain active for the remainder of the month, and with annual billing, it will stay active for the remainder of the year.
+If you chose monthly billing, your subscription will remain active for the remainder of the month, and with annual billing, it will stay active for the remainder of the year.

-We all can’t help but cringe at the prospect of talking to staff when canceling a subscription.
+It’s hard not to cringe at the prospect of talking to staff when canceling a subscription.
 You just can’t help but feel a little guilty.
-However, Flywheel also follows a “zero questions asked” policy where you don’t have to give any reasons for cancelling if you don’t want to.
+However, Flywheel also follows a “zero questions asked” policy, so you don’t have to give any reasons for cancelling if you don’t want to.